Mitchell Marsh: International career

+Debut years

 In September 2011, Marsh was named in Australia's Twenty20 squad to tour South Africa.
 He was later added to the One Day International squad following Brett Lee's withdrawal due to injury.
 He made a spectacular debut for Australia in the second T20I match of the series, scoring 36 runs including four sixes, three of which were hit in the final over of the Australian innings.
 In August 2014, Marsh scored 89 runs against Zimbabwe in first match of the Tri-series at Harare Sports Club, adding 109 runs for the fourth wicket with Glenn Maxwell and contributing to partnerships of 47 and 33 with Aaron Finch and George Bailey.
 Later in the competition he scored 86 not out against South Africa.

 Marsh made his Test match debut for Australia against Pakistan in the United Arab Emirates on 22 October 2014.